-Born in Pittsburgh, Don always enjoyed creating his sculptures.
-At age 5, his father started teaching him gas and arc welding, brazing, wood working and basic shop principles.
-His training combined with a profound love for art, nature and science fiction, inspired him to create a large variety of sculptures.
+At age 4 Don’s, father introduced him to welding, wood working along with basic fabrication.
+After years of practice combined with a love for art, nature and science fiction, he was inspired to create a large variety ofsculptures.

-After graduating from the Art Institute of Pittsburgh, Don worked 20 years as a production artist-art director where he was responsible for designing displays, brochures, catalogs, instruction manuals, corporate identity material, packaging, billboards and ads.
+Don attended the Art Institute of Pittsburgh and worked 20 years as a production artist, photography assistant and art director where he was responsible for designing displays, brochures, catalogs, instruction manuals, corporate identity material, packaging, billboards and ads.

-I transform ordinary objects into works of art by applying a variety of tessera to the substrate.
-The tessera may include stained glass, vintage china, beadwork, chain work and found objects.
+I transform 2D and 3D objects into works of art with an application of stained glass, vintage jewelry, chain work and found objects.

 I have lived all my life in a small western pa town called Rimersburg just north of Pittsburgh.
 I have been a woodworker all my adult life.
 Working at sawmills and a furniture factory and now my own business.